top of page

 In the end, there was indeed ‘Just a bit of fruit out there’ With the kids we picked a mere 87kg of old vine Shiraz and 320kg of Chardonnay to create our 2019 wines!

-By the following year we had purchased our Flaxman Valley property.
-In between planting our new Truffiere,
+By the following vintage we had purchased our Flaxman Valley property and planted our new Truffiere,

-we lined a shed with insulation, had cooling installed and thanks to the help of Gumtree & FB Market Place, we amassed a little “Winemaking Starter Kit” consisting of picking bins, stainless steel tanks, two small basket presses, barrel racks ect.
+we lined a shed with insulation, installed cooling for a barrel room and thanks to the help of Gumtree & Market Place, we amassed a little “Winemaking Starter Kit” consisting of picking bins, stainless steel tanks, two small basket presses, barrel racks ect.

 In preparation for the 2020 vintage we resorted to posting ads on Gumtree